-After the crucifer and servers have received communion, servers take the chalices to the deacon or sacristan.
+After the crucifer and servers have received communion, servers take the chalices to the deacon or sacristan at the command of the crucifer.
 The chalices must be carried one at a time reverently with two hands.
 When the deacon or sacristan receives each item, bow, and return to your place in the semi-circle.

-The crucifer folds the corporal correctly and takes it to the credence table then goes to sacristan by the high altar.
+The crucifer folds the corporal correctly and takes it to the credence table.

 The recession usually begins after verse one of the recessional hymn.